ZeroLoss-Lab/InnoSpark-Safety/README_en.md

 ## Architecture

-InnoSpark-HPedSafe follows a three-layer defense design:
+InnoSpark-Safety follows a three-layer defense design:

 1. Pre-interception
    Before a user query reaches the model, the system checks placeholder keywords, blacklist rules, a BERT input classifier, and optional RAG relevance signals.
 The public repository does not include the real keyword tables.